high-dimensional/tumour-seg/README.md

 ## Usage instructions
-1. Install [nnU-Net v1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) | *NB use of a CUDA-supported GPU is strongly recommended.*
+1. Install [nnU-Net v1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) | *N.B. use of a CUDA-supported GPU is strongly recommended.*
 2. Download our model weights [here](https://doi.org/10.5281/zenodo.6782948).
 3. Skull-strip your data. *All models have been trained to expect skull-stripped images.
 If not already done, there are many ways to do this, though we personally recommend [HD-BET](https://github.com/MIC-DKFZ/HD-BET).*
 4. For using a specific model / sequence combinbation, see [here](#Using-a-specific-model--sequence-combination).